 Workplace procedures are there to keep everyone safe.
 Though skipping a step may save a little time in the short term, the potential cost isn’t worth it.
 Use every tool and machine according to the instructions.

-Learn the Right Lifting Procedures
+Learn The Right Lifting Procedures

 Lifting takes more than muscle; it requires skill and knowledge of proper manual handling.
 Trying to lift heavy materials with brute force alone, paying no heed to proper manual handling, is a short cut to the physiotherapist or even the hospital.

 If something is too heavy to lift by yourself, get some help or use a machine do the hard work.
 Don’t try to be a hero and end up needing medical assistance.
+Need Manual Handling Training?
+Enrol in ur Darwin Manual Handling Course.

 Pranks and practical jokes in the workplace are often intended as harmless fun to relieve workplace stress.
 However, they can also be very dangerous – especially if they involve industrial equipment or machinery.
 Think about the potential safety risks of any prank you might be planning, and don’t do anything that could get someone hurt.